Optimal and Maximin Procedures for Multiple Testing Problems: Discussion and conclusion

-Following the introduction of the family of BH procedures for controlling FDR in \cite{Benjamini95}, other related notions of error rate have been suggested, including the {\em empirical Bayes FDR} which has gained much attention \citep{Efron10}.
-The vast majority of proposed procedures are monotone procedures (Definition \ref{def-monotone}).
-In this work we demonstrated that the optimal procedure for maximizing the expected number of rejections if $L$ hypotheses are false is not monotone, and that there can be substantial power gain in using the optimal decision which depends on the values of all test statistics (Figure \ref{fig3FDR} and Table \ref{tab-power-FDR}).
 As far as we know, this is the first work that shows that the objective and constraints are linear in the decision function, thus enabling the computation of optimal rejection regions for FDR control.
 Similar steps can be followed to establish that other objectives that are of interest with FDR control, such as expected weighted loss minimization \citep{Sun07}, are also linear in the decision function.
 If in addition the number of (or a lower bound on) true nulls $K-L$ out of the $K$ hypotheses is known (or can be estimated), then this knowledge can further be exploited to define an easier optimization problem with at most $L$ constraints.
 Such a procedure will naturally have higher power than the optimal procedure with $K$ constraints, and it can be interesting to examine its power gain over adaptive methods for FDR control available in the literature, e.g., \cite{Storey03,Benjamini06}.
+For large scale inference problems (typically, $K$ at least few thousands), the two-group model, first introduced by \cite{Efron01}, is often assumed.
+Using this model, inference is typically based on methods that control the mFDR \citep{Sun07, Efron10}.
+Our infinite-dimensional formulation of the hypothesis testing problem led us to find the OMT policy with FDR and positive FDR \citep{Storey03} control within the two-group model framework in a companion paper \citep{Heller19}.
+By assuming the two-group model, the number of error constraints is reduced to one, since the error is the expectation over all possible configurations $\vec h$.
+For example, for FDR control the single constraint is $\mE_{\vec h, \vec u} \left( \frac{V}{R}; R>0 \right) \leq \alpha$.
+Therefore, with computational shortcuts, we were able to find the OMT policies for practically any $K$.